Tauț

 Tauț (Feltót) is a commune in Arad County, Romania.
 It is situated in the contact zone of the Cigherului Hills and Zărandului Mountains, in the hydrographical basin of the river Cigher.
 The administrative territory of the commune is 10,617 hectares.
-It is composed of four villages: Minișel, Minișu de Sus, Nadăș and Tauț (situated at 55 km from Arad).
+It is composed of four villages: Minișel, Minișu de Sus, Nadăș and Tauț (situated 55 km from Arad).

 Population

 According to the last census, the population of the commune counts 2177 inhabitants, out of which 98.7% are Romanians, 0.2% Hungarians, 0.4% Roms, 0.5% Ukrainians and 0.2% are of other or undeclared nationalities.

 History

 The first documentary record of the locality Tauț dates back to 1496.
-Minișel, Minișu de Sus and Nadăș. were first mentioned in 1561, 1746, respectively 1464.
+Minișel, Nadăș and Minișu de Sus were first mentioned in 1561, 1464 and 1746 respectively.

 Economy

 Among the exploitable resources are the diatomite in Minișu de Sus.
 In the last few years tourism and the activities of the tertiary economic sector are showing increasing tendencies in the economic spectrum of the commune.